-Why are they still so popular?
+4 kW Solar system – why are they still popular?

 A 4 kW solar sytem can be a good option for a household with average energy consumption.

+4kW solar systems are generally more affordable, produce as much electricity as the average household uses per year and will fit onto most roofs.
 However, If you have enough roof space, a 4 kW solar system might not be the best choice for your home now that exporting solar generation is so attractive, given the low marginal cost of adding additonal panels, even if your electricity usage is lower.
+By following poor advice regarding maximum system sizes and output limits, you could cost yourself £000’s without knowing it.

 Compare the cost & savings of a 4kW Solar system below to other solar system sizes.